CALL FOR QUOTES: 1-855-406-0240

 Also, being involved in one or more collisions, fault aside, may imply a trend towards reckless driving.
 If you’ve been hit in the past and/or have a habit of collecting tickets, car insurance providers may deem you a riskier driver.
 And this can make finding affordable insurance for bad drivers challenging.

-• Personal profile – Also a fairly standard procedure.
-Your insurance provider will generally see women as less risky than men, adults safer than teens, and city folk as riskier than rural dwellers.
+Also a fairly standard procedure.
+Your insurance provider will generally see women as less risky than men, adults safer than teens, and city folk as riskier than rural dwellers (due to the fact that they drive in heavy traffic more often, increasing their chance of an accident).
+Many of these factors cannot directly be controlled without taking drastic measures, such as moving to a new zip code, or without simply waiting for circumstances, such as your age, to change.

-• Continuous coverage – If you have any gaps in your insurance coverage history, your provider will assume one of two things: either you’ve been driving uninsured, or you’ve had your coverage revoked from a former provider.
+If you have any gaps in your insurance coverage history, your provider will assume one of two things: either you’ve been driving uninsured, or you’ve had your coverage revoked from a former provider.
+Even if you have a perfectly reasonable explanation for your gap in coverage, such as moving from a city with working public transportation to a more suburban area where a vehicle is necessary, it still may be expensive or impossible for you to get an affordable insurance policy from a reliable company.

-• Your credit history – Although your credit score and your driving record seem unrelated, credit actually is a part of life which can tell a lot about you to your prospective auto insurance provider.
+Although your credit score and your driving record seem unrelated, credit actually is a part of life which can tell a lot about you to your prospective auto insurance provider.
 Studies have determined that motorists with low credit scores file more claims.
-Because of this data, auto insurance providers are more wary of risky drivers.
+Because of this data, auto insurance providers are warier of drivers with lower credit scores.

 The most efficient way to eliminate those annoying spikes in your premium requires you to search and compare many different auto insurance providers.
 Believe it or not, there are auto insurance companies willing and able to swallow an increased risk by providing coverage for a ‘high-risk’ motorist.
 Find cheap car insurance for bad driving records in your area today.